-So, how do we keep our merino fresh?
-How do we clean it?
-How do we tend to it?
-Let's talk about some best practices when it comes to caring for merino wool.
+So, how do we keep our hunting clothes fresh?
+How do we clean them?
+How do we tend to them?
+Here are our suggestions on how to wash and store hunting clothes.

 Tip #1: Take Off Your Hunting Gear

 Wear your hunting clothes to the stand, wear them in the stand, wear them when you're hunting.
 But don't wear them to the store, around camp, or fixing on your ATV.
 Don't even wear them when you're skinning and cleaning an animal.
 Doing this not only affects your scent profile, but it adds additional wear on your hunting gear.

 The least amount of wear that you can put on your hunting clothing, the less likely you are to have to put it through a full wash.
 White Skre does offer a lifetime warranty, wear and tear on your hunting clothes is something that we all have to manage.
 And with merino wool is a super fine fabric.
 It is a fabric that requires a little extra attention when it comes to running it through a wash cycle.